the-other-mariana/computational-geometry/segment-intersection/README.md

 An **Event Object** is simply a group of 3 values:
 - `point`: Point Object
 - `seg`: Integer that determines the index of the segment that contains this point.
-- `isEnd`: Boolean that determines whether this point is the start or end point of the segment it belongs to.
+- `pos`: Integer that determines the index position of the point in its segment (0 starts the segment).

 Every **Event** instance will represent the `value` of a Node inside the tree.